 Mutual funds are one of the most popular investment options.
-Mutual funds allow investors to compound their investment through systematic investment, and therefore providing opportunities to make profits over a period.
+Mutual funds allow investors to invest through systematic investment, and therefore providing opportunities to make profits over a period.

 1. Introduction to Mutual Funds

 Besides growing wealth, mutual funds offer various benefits to the investors that should be taken into consideration while choosing a mutual fund plan.
 It provides the benefit of diversification of portfolio and asset allocation.
-Also, this may help in reducing the transaction cost without having to pay an additional fee or commission on the individual transaction of stocks.
-The liquidity factor of the mutual funds allows investors the ability to enter or exit a mutual fund plan with relative ease.
+Also, this may help reduce the transaction cost without having to pay an additional fee or commission on the individual transaction of stocks.
+The liquidity factor of the mutual funds allows investors the ability to enter or exit mutual funds with relative ease.

-The professional management of the mutual funds help the investors to have a balanced portfolio of carefully researched and chosen stocks managed by experienced fund managers.
-It is, therefore, one of the most sought-after investment options for small investors and beginners alike who are willing to experience financial growth through mutual fund investments keeping in mind the benefits the plans have to offer.
+The professional management of the mutual funds helps the investors to have a balanced portfolio of carefully researched and chosen stocks managed by experienced fund managers.
+It is, therefore, one of the most sought-after investment options for small investors and beginners willing to experience financial growth through mutual fund investments keeping in mind the benefits the plans have to offer.

 Various risks impact mutual funds.
 But not all risks affect the fund schemes.
 The Scheme Information Document (SID) provides with detailed summary and insight on the fund scheme and the risks that apply on that particular fund.
 The level of risk varies from one plan to another.
 Micro and macroeconomic market conditions directly or inversely impact every fund.
 The investment portfolio, fund manager and his decisions in picking up stocks, the underlying assets, and so on also affect the performance, risk and returns of any fund.